matfallet/Quapth_Initiation/README.md

   - Undo (Ctrl Z)

 #### Tools
-  As in toolbar
+  - As in toolbar

 #### View
-  - Multiview !!!!!
+  - Multiview : Insert columns or rows to view images at the same time, you can also do this with a right-click
   - "Show channel viewer" allows you to see the different channels at the same time but separately
   - "Rotate image" allows you to rotate the image
   - Select what you want to see when there is a cells detection "Cell display - Nuclei only - Nuclei and cell boundaries - Centroids only", you can also do this with a right-click